Sky Stream guide: Features, setup and channel options

 To experience Sky Stream’s services, you’ll need the Stream puck.
 This little black box looks a lot like competitor Virgin Media’s Stream box, which itself resembles the Roku TV and Apple TV boxes that came before.
 In short, the device is designed to not take up too much space on your TV unit.

 You’ll also receive the dinky Sky Stream remote with the puck, which comes with built-in voice control to make finding your next episode a breeze.
 You can pair Sky’s remote with your TV, allowing you to control your TV’s volume and power, as well as your Sky Stream puck.
-Pairing is done during Stream’s step-by-step set up process.
+Pairing is done during Stream’s step-by-step setup process.

 One potential downside is that you can’t record TV with a Sky Stream puck.
 This feature is reserved for the Sky Q box, with its huge built-in hard drive.
 The Stream puck has no storage capacity, so you are limited in most cases to what’s available to watch on demand and catch-up.
-However, with the vast amount of catch-up and on demand content available at your fingertips on Sky TV, whether this is a downside or not is totally dependent on your viewing habits.
+However, with the vast amount of catch-up and on-demand content available at your fingertips on Sky TV, whether this is a downside or not is totally dependent on your viewing habits.

 How many Stream pucks can I have?

 Currently, you can have up to six Stream pucks per household with the Sky Whole Home add-on.
 What takes Sky Stream to another level is that you can watch TV on all of these devices at once.
-Where Sky Q customers can only watch on two of the four Sky Q Mini boxes they can have at home, at once, the only limit you’ll face with Sky Stream is your broadband speed.
+Where Sky Q customers can only watch on two of the four Sky Q Mini boxes they can have at home at once, the only limit you’ll face with Sky Stream is your broadband speed.

 Sky recommends at least 15Mbps of bandwidth per Stream puck.
 Some content, especially 4K movies and shows, need even higher speeds than this to stream at a consistent quality.
 If you reckon you will have several Stream pucks in your home, it’s worth checking your current broadband supply can handle multiple streams before purchasing.
 If not, you may want to consider upgrading to a faster download speed.